Niaziam/Niaziam/README.md

 <h1 align="center">Hi 👋, I'm Md.
 Niaz Uddin Tanim</h1>
 <h3 align="center">Passionate Full-Stack Developer | Web & Graphics Designer</h3>
-<h4 align="center">I’m MD.
-Niaz Uddin Tanim, a full-stack web developer and web designer with a passion for creating clean, efficient, and user-friendly applications.
-I’m skilled in both frontend and backend development and enjoy solving problems, whether it’s fixing bugs or improving functionality.
-I’m also a strong team player with leadership experience, always eager to take on new challenges and learn along the way.
+<h4 align="center"> I'm MD.
+Niaz Uddin, a web developer and designer with a passion for creating clean, efficient, and user-friendly applications.
+I'm skilled in frontend development and enjoy solving problems, whether it's fixing bugs or improving functionality.
+I'm also a strong team player with leadership experience, always eager to take on new challenges and learn along the way.
 My goal is to keep growing in this field and deliver high-quality, practical solutions that exceed client expectations.</h4>

 <div align="center">